msjimc/AgileStructure/guide/translocation.md

 While other reads with secondary alignments have mapped near the breakpoint, it is now evident that they do not span the translocation breakpoint.
 Selecting the ```Variant determination``` > ```Use soft clip data``` > ```Translocation``` menu option prompts ```AgileStructure``` to analyse the selected reads and annotate the breakpoint, which it states as:
  __t(chr4;chr22)g.6,713,999:g.50,283,263__ (Figure 4).

-Analysis of the alignments of reads spanning the breakpoint suggest that the transloction is not balanced and that the derivative chromosomes have either two p telomeres or two q telomeres.
+Analysis of the alignments of reads spanning the breakpoint suggests that the translocation is not balanced and that the derivative chromosomes have either two p telomeres or two q telomeres.
 Pressing the ```Yes``` button will save the data to a text file.

 ![Figure 4](images/examples/figure4tran.jpg)